Why Pre-College in

 Experience the Palio in Siena

 On the surface, the Palio is a world-famous horse race where the Siena’s 17 contrade (neighborhoods) compete to take home first prize.
 But it’s so much more than that: it’s the culmination of centuries of Sienese pride in their contrada, their city, and their traditions.
-As a CET student, you spend 6 days steeped in Sienese culture with your cohort.
+As a CET student, you spend four days steeped in Sienese culture with your cohort.
 Go on a walking tour to learn about the race’s influence on the city.
 Attend a pre-Palio dinner in a local contrada.
 See the parade, then watch the race in Piazza del Campo.
-You can’t dive into Italian society and culture without experiencing the Palio.
+You can’t dive into Tuscan society and culture without experiencing the Palio.

 Learning in the City

 Learn by doing when you head out into the city with your group.
 Each term is different, but you might:

 You share a room with one or two other CET students in a building located in a vibrant area of central Florence.
 Residential staff live on each floor of the building with you for round-the-clock support.
 Your commute to the CET center—where your classes are held—is short and scenic.
 Then after class, study with your classmates or relax in the library.
 Enjoy the beautiful Arno river located nearby.
 Or head back to your housing and catch up your homework assignments.

 Experience Campus Life

 Learning to share a space with new people and live without the comforts of home is a big adjustment.
 And on top of tackling college coursework, a foreign culture, and a new language… you’re in for a summer of learning.
 But with support from on-site staff and your new community abroad, you’ll go home ready to take on any challenge that comes your way.

 Eating in Florence